Bruin-Dev/Intelygenz/docs/INFRASTRUCTURE_AS_CODE.md

         - A SSH key to connect to any worker node of EKS

-    - `3-smtp`: In this folder the terraform code to create a SMTP service through [Amazon SES](https://aws.amazon.com/ses/) and all the necessary componentes of it.
+    - `3-smtp`: In this folder the terraform code to create a SMTP service through [Amazon SES](https://aws.amazon.com/ses/) and all the necessary components of it.

 5. `kre-runtimes`: there are the necessary terraform files for create the infrastructure needed by a KRE runtime:
     - `modules`: Contains the terraform code for custom modules created for provision a KRE runtimes.
 It will create the following for each KRE runtime: